axelvaldez/radical-companies/_posts/rfiction/and-then-universe/2023-01-22-we-headed-for-the-cliff.markdown

 </div>

 <h1></h1>
- <p>&ldquo;We headed for the cliff, and it was very comfortable ride.
+ <p>&ldquo;We headed for the cliff, and it was a very comfortable ride.
 Then we went over the cliff.</p>
  <p>&ldquo;Luckily, when we hit the bottom, we were out of gas, so no explosion.
 Going down was bumpy, but we survived.
 Unfortunately, the anthropocene didn&rsquo;t quite make it in one piece and we had to start from scratch.</p>
  <p>&ldquo;Well, not quite.
 We knew what we knew, and we could start <em>there</em>.&rdquo; As he said that, Zep pointed to his head. &ldquo;So, that is what we did.
 If we didn&rsquo;t lose our heads, we used them.&rdquo;</p>
  <p>&ldquo;I don&rsquo;t know about you,&rdquo; Zep said as he got up, &rlquo;but <em>I</em> am going to sleep.&rdquo;